Simon Jupp is the Conservative MP for East Devon.

 Simon was born in Plymouth at Freedom Fields Hospital in 1985.
 As a teenager, he juggled his studies with working in a supermarket and volunteering at a local radio station at the weekends.

 After leaving college, Simon decided not to go to university and instead pursued a career in broadcasting.
 He was offered a daily programme on Plymouth Sound and later helped to launch Radio Plymouth.
 He returned to the airwaves in Devon later in his career on Exeter and East Devon’s local radio station, Radio Exe.

 Simon swapped presenting for journalism when he joined the BBC and rose through the ranks to become the manager of BBC Radio Solent in Dorset, leading a team and regularly presenting the flagship Breakfast programme.
 He later joined the Conservative Party as the Head of Broadcast, working closely with Number 10 before returning to journalism as News Editor at ITV Channel TV.

 Simon is driven by his love for Devon and helping others.
-He’s helped many people access financial support throughout the pandemic and successfully campaigned for funding to protect Exeter Airport, secured a new police station for Exmouth, a new train station for Cullompton and support for tourism & hospitality businesses and the agricultural industry.
-He takes a particular interest in transport, devolution, media regulation, local government reform, and health & social care in Parliament.
+He’s helped many people access financial support during the pandemic and successfully campaigned for funding to protect Exeter Airport, secured a new police station for Exmouth, a new train station for Cullompton and support for tourism & hospitality businesses and the agricultural industry.
+He takes a particular interest in culture, devolution, media regulation, local government reform, transport, and agriculture in Parliament.

-In his spare time, he enjoys walking with friends and family living in Devon, especially if a trip to the pub for a decent cider is involved.
+In his spare time, Simon enjoys walking with friends and family living in Devon, especially if a trip to the pub for a decent cider is involved.
 At the next election, Simon is standing where he lives in the new Honiton & Sidmouth constituency as his current East Devon constituency is abolished.
 You can find out more here.